louiserugg/MCA-2020/week5.md

 ## Task 2: Modifying the MEI file

-The MEI file was updated to contain the above listed metadata and can be accessed [here].
+The MEI file was updated to contain the above listed metadata and can be accessed [here](week7.md).